-- "Fiji citizen" means an individual who is a citizen under the Citizenship of Fiji Decree 2009; - "Fiji National Provident Fund" means the Fiji National Provident Fund established under the Fiji National Provident Fund Act (Cap.
+- (e) an interest in a resident partnership or resident trust; or - (f) an option, right or other interest in an asset referred to in the foregoing paragraphs; - "Fiji citizen" means an individual who is a citizen under the Citizenship of Fiji Decree 2009; - "Fiji National Provident Fund" means the Fiji National Provident Fund established under the Fiji National Provident Fund Act (Cap.
 219) and continued under the Fiji National Provident Fund Decree 2011; - "financial institution" means any person carrying on the business of receiving funds from the public or from members through the acceptance of money deposits repayable upon demand, after a fixed period, or after notice, or any similar operation through the sale or placement of bonds, certificates, notes, or other securities, and the use of such funds either in whole or part for loans, investments, or any other operation authorised either by law or by customary banking practices, for the account and at the risk of the person doing such business, and includes an insurance company; - "fringe benefit" has the meaning in section 72; - "Fringe Benefits Tax" means the Fringe Benefits Tax imposed under section 69; - "fringe benefits taxable amount" has the meaning in section 70; - "foreign-source income" means an amount to the extent to which it is not derived from sources in Fiji; - "generally accepted accounting principles" means the accounting standards issued or recommended by the Fiji Institute of Accountants under the Fiji Institute of Accountants Act (Cap.
-259) and subsidiary rules from time to time in force, and in regulations made under the Companies Act and published in the Gazette, and the standards or rules are approved by the CEO; - "Government" means the Government of Fiji; - "gross income" has the meaning in section 14; - "gross turnover", in relation to a person carrying on a business for a period, means the total business income derived by the person from carrying on the business for the period without deduction of expenditures or losses, but not including the following- - (a) exempt income; - (b) an amount subject to taxation under section 10, 11, or 65; - (c) an amount subject to withholding tax under section 112; - "income" means employment income, business income, property income, income referred to in section 14(1)(b) or (d), and deposits referred to in section 14(1)(c); - "Income Tax" means the Income Tax imposed under section 8;
+259) and subsidiary rules from time to time in force, and in regulations made under the Companies Act and published in the Gazette, and the standards or rules are approved by the CEO; - "Government" means the Government of Fiji; - "gross income" has the meaning in section 14; - "gross turnover", in relation to a person carrying on a business for a period, means the total business income derived by the person from carrying on the business for the period without deduction of expenditures or losses, but not including the following- - (a) exempt income; - (b) an amount subject to taxation under section 10, 11, or 65; - (c) an amount subject to withholding tax under section 112;

-"intangible asset" means-

-- (a) a copyright, patent, design or model, plan, secret formula or process, trademark, or other like property or right; - (b) a contractual right, including arising as a result of a prepayment of expenditure, with a benefit for a period of more than one year; - (c) a customer list, distribution channel, or unique name, symbol or picture, or other marketing intangible; or - (d) goodwill;
+- "income" means employment income, business income, property income, income referred to in section 14(1)(b) or (d), and deposits referred to in section 14(1)(c); - "Income Tax" means the Income Tax imposed under section 8; - "intangible asset" means- - (a) a copyright, patent, design or model, plan, secret formula or process, trademark, or other like property or right; - (b) a contractual right, including arising as a result of a prepayment of expenditure, with a benefit for a period of more than one year; - (c) a customer list, distribution channel, or unique name, symbol or picture, or other marketing intangible; or - (d) goodwill;

-"interest" means -
+"interest" means-